timjogorman/RicherEventDescription/guidelines.md

 did it occur relative to the time of writing?", and gauge your reaction to the question, even if you're not sure of the answer.

-- The patient came in with a fever. \a.
-"When did the fever start?" - "Well, probably in the last few days.
-Definitely before this was written." \b{.} "When did the patient start?" - ???
+- The patient came in with a fever.
+-- "When did the fever start?"
+-- "Well, probably in the last few days.
+Definitely before this was written."
+- "When did the patient start?"
+-- ???

 If such a question does not seem felicitous, or only makes sense by interpreting it as "when was this created?", then the element